-Education and research leveraging diversity Since its establishment in 2008, Keio's SDM has been active in education and research to integrate "objective setting," "mechanism design," and "implementation management."
+Education and research leveraging Since its establishment in 2008, Keio's SDM has been active in education and research to integrate "objective setting," "mechanism design," and "implementation management."
 To flip the popular saying on its head, it is important to "envisage the forest by looking at the trees."
-To this end, we aim to collaborate with a diverse group of people in order to understand matters from multiple perspectives and to utilize and integrate opinions from diverse viewpoints.
-This is the "cross-disciplinary expertise" that enables us to leverage our diversity.
+To this end, we aim to collaborate with a diverse group of people in order perspectives and to utilize and integrate opinions from diverse viewpoints.
+This enables us to leverage our diversity.
 In order to cross multiple academic fields utilizing this cross-disciplinary expertise, SDM provides a unique education consisting of knowledge in and actively conducts cross-disciplinary research.
 People from a broad range to study together with a diverse group of students, researchers, and faculty members, all with different specialties, to discuss how to create a better society.
 In the process, students may be exposed to opinions that differ from their own joy updating their knowledge from such experiences may be a good fit for SDM.
 We look forward to welcoming all who are interested in learning and researching together with a diverse group of people with the aim of realizing a better society and acquiring this cross-disciplinary expertise.
+In today's world, there are additional factors we have to take into account.